Jasperthecreator/adzuna_reddit_trend_tracker/README.md

 While I did also write the scripts to get data from Google Trends, I unfortunately got rate-limited.
 You can give it a try though! thanks for visiting!

+If you would like to, you can also take a look at the supabase table at: https://supabase.com/dashboard/project/jdusjoogssiwjcrfkcux in the table named "Lake fedou".

 Built using the Adzuna Job Search API and PRAW (Python Reddit API Wrapper) ❤️:
 Adzuna API: https://developer.adzuna.com/
 PRAW: https://praw.readthedocs.io/